 I want more information about mental health and substance abuse services during the COVID-19 pandemic.

-Please visit the TDMHSAS COVID-19 page at this link: https://www.tn.gov/behavioral-health/covid19.html The page is frequently updated with the latest guidance and information.
+Please see the other resources available on this webpage.
+It is frequently updated with the latest guidance and information.

 COVID-19 Counseling Resources

 TennCare Memo: HHS Extends Deadline for Medicaid, CHIP and Dental Provider Relief Funds

 Tennessee Community CARES Program - COVID-19 Relief for Non-Profits